Tae Hong Park

 Music and Performing Arts Professions

 Tae Hong Park is a composer, music technologist, and bassist.
-His work focuses on composition of electro-acoustic and acoustic music, machine learning and computer-aided music analysis, research in multi-dimensional aspects of timbre, and audio digital signal processing.
+His work focuses on the composition of electro-acoustic and acoustic music, machine learning and computer-aided music analysis, research in multi-dimensional aspects of timbre, and audio digital signal processing.
 Dr. Park has presented his music at national and international conferences and festivals including Bourges, ICMC, MATA, SCIMF, and SEAMUS.
 Among the ensembles and performers that have played his work are the Brentano String Quartet, California E.A.R.
 Unit, Edward Carroll, Ensemble Surplus, Zoe Martlew, Nash Ensemble of London, and the Tarab Cello Ensemble.
-Professor Park is author of Introduction to Digital Signal Processing: Computer Musically Speaking (World Scientific, 2010).
-He is the Chief Editor of Journal SEAMUS, serves as Editiorial Consultant for Computer Music Journal, served as President of the International Computer Music Association (ICMA), and is Director of NYU Steinhardt's Composition program.
+Professor Park is the author of Introduction to Digital Signal Processing: Computer Musically Speaking (World Scientific, 2010).
+He is the Chief Editor of Journal SEAMUS, serves as Editorial Consultant for Computer Music Journal, and served as President of the International Computer Music Association (ICMA).
 He received his Ph.D. from Princeton University.